Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Identification

-\cite{chernozhukov2013average} also obtain exponential rate of decrease on the length of the identified set of the average structural function $x\mapsto \E[\Lambda(x'\beta_0 + \alpha)]$ under some conditions (see their Theorem 4).\footnote{This parameter is also different from the average marginal effect.
-However, our analysis also applies to the average structural function (see Section \ref{subsub:ASF} below), so we can also obtain an exponential rate of decrease on this parameter.} Actually, their result imposed substantially weaker conditions on the distribution of $Y_t|X_t,\alpha$.
-On the other hand, it only holds for discrete $X$ and imposes additional restrictions on the distribution of $(X,\alpha)$.
+\cite{chernozhukov2013average} also obtain, in their Theorem 4, an exponential rate of decrease on the length of the identified set of the ASF.
+Actually, their result imposes substantially weaker conditions on the distribution of $Y_t|X_t,\alpha$.
+On the other hand, it only holds for finitely supported $X$ and imposes additional restrictions on the distribution of $(X,\alpha)$.